-Introduction: A short introduction to what the task is about.
+Introduction: Help the reader understand what the task is about.

-Start and end: A task should be something that is carried out from start to end without essential interruptions.
+Start: A task should be something that is carried out from start (trigger) to end (coffee break) without essential interruptions.
 Notice that a task may start for more than one reason and end in more than one way.

-The start signal (the trigger) should be something that happens in the user's world outside the computer.
+The start signal (the trigger) should be something that happens in the user's world.
 In the example it is that a secretary receives a message about a patient.
 Avoid out-of-the-blue triggers such as the user wants to record an admission.
-This doesn't help the supplier understand what caused this wish and whether the system might support it better, for instance through automatic receipt of MedCom messages.
+This reveals that we haven't understood when this happens and whether the system could support it better, for instance through automatic receipt of MedCom messages.

+End: A task ends when the user deserves a "coffee break", either because the user has done what is needed or because nothing more can be done right now.
 Task C1 may be parked because some data are missing (subtask 4b).
-Although the task isn't completed in a logical sense, it is completed task-wise for now.
+Although the task isn't completed in a logical sense yet, it is completed physically for now.
 The user starts doing something else.
 This pattern is very common and it is important that the system supports it well, for instance through warnings about overdue, parked tasks.